Euphredes/Phaedrah/README.txt

 XVII.
-she's made of love and crystal cells. glow springs from her into the room. her opal lips shine jewels of dawn.
+she's made of love and crystal cells. glow springs from her into the room. her opal lips are jewels of dawn.

            Trials
            ------